 He snorts.
 "I'm pretty sure that's me you're thinking of, Granger."

 Her face droops in misery, but only for a heartbeat.
-Then she starts to smile in that crazed way that both thrills and terrifies him.
+Then she starts to smile in a crazed way that both thrills and terrifies him.

 "Wait," she says breathlessly.
 "Wait right there."